mvysny/ev-fi/_posts/2019-11-2-schuko-charging.md

 and you can further lower the charging speed from the car itself to any value below 13A.

-Also, BMW i3 [supports charging at three speeds](https://bmwi3owner.com/2014/02/charger/): Low is 6A, Reduced is 9A, Maximum is 12A, which nicely corresponds to my numbers.
+Also, BMW i3 [supports charging at three speeds](https://bmwi3owner.com/2014/02/charger/): Low is 6A, Reduced is 9A, Maximum is 12A, which nicely corresponds to my numbers above.

 If your car+charger doesn't allow you to decrease charging speeds, then you will need to buy a separate car charger.
+I've found two chargers which allow for configurable 13A/12A/10A/8A:

+* The [Metron PC03](https://eauto.si/metron-shop/product/type2-schuko-cee-16a-1-phase/) which also optionally comes with the RCD protection fuse (recommended), or
-The only car chargers that I found which allow for configurable 13A/12A/10A/8A charging speeds are made in China.
-This one worked for me really well: the [Zencar Type 1 Schuko Charger](https://www.aliexpress.com/item/32807932284.html):
+* Much cheaper charger made in China; this one worked for me really well: the [Zencar Type 1 Schuko Charger](https://www.aliexpress.com/item/32807932284.html).
+It lacks the RCD protection fuse though.

+Both chargers:

-1. It allows for 8A and 12A charging speed (even though 12A charging speed is not listed on the page, it is still supported by the charger)
+1. Allows for 8A and 12A charging speed (even though 12A charging speed is not listed on the page, it is still supported by the charger)
 2. It has a Schuko connector with a straight cable, which can be used with the suojakotelo thing as listed above.
 3. I have Nissan Leaf, therefore Type 1 charger.
 If you have any other car, Type 2 is probably for you - check first before ordering!
 4. It has all sorts of protection and CE sticker.

 > There are no CHAdeMO nor CCS portable car chargers, only Type 1 or Type 2.

-Generally, any charger with the CE sticker and 8A+12A charging speed support will work nicely.
+Generally, any charger with the CE sticker and 6A+8A+10A+12A charging speed support will work nicely.
 Just search the [AliExpress](https://www.aliexpress.com) site - you'll find lots of those chargers at very friendly prices.

 ## General Tips